99880303/Multi_Class_Animal_Classification/README.md

 - **Filtered valid image formats** to prevent processing errors
 - **Resized all images** to a consistent 224×224 resolution for better display
 - **Counted the number of images per class** to detect potential class imbalance
-- Improved **readability, consistency, and robustness** of dataset loading code
+- Improved **readability, consistency and robustness** of dataset loading code

 ➡ [Click here to view the Week 1 Notebook](week1.ipynb)